pvnovarese/anchore_eval_guide/README.md

-# Trial License Set Up Instructions
+# Anchore Trial License Experience
 This is a repo designed to streamline the trial license process.
 Please perform a "git clone" of this repo to begin your trial license experience.

 ## Installation